microsoft/devicescript/website/docs/developer/getting-started/code.md

 The command line task will also start a local web server that will send the compiled bytecode to a developer tools page similar to the one hosted in the docs.

--   open the developer tools page (see cli output)
+-   open the developer tools page, typically http://localhost:8081/ (see cli output)
+-   use te developer tools page similarly to the embedded docs page

 ## Edit, deploy, debug loop